Crown-of-thorns starfish: Causes of population outbreaks

 Female crown-of-thorns starfish are very fecund.
 Based on the eggs in ovaries, 200-, 300-. and 400-mm-diameter females potentially spawn around 4, 30, and 50 million eggs, respectively (see also Gametes and embryos).
 Lucas adopted a different approach, focusing on the survival of the larvae arising from the eggs.
 The rationale for this approach was that small changes in the survival of larvae and developmental stages would result in very large changes in the adult population, considering two hypothetical situations.

 About 20 million eggs from a female spawning, having a survival rate around 0.00001% throughout development, would replace two adult starfish in a low-density population where the larvae recruit.
 If, however, the survival rate increases to 0.1% (one in a thousand) throughout development from one spawning of 20 million eggs, this would result in 20,000 adult starfish where the larvae have recruited.
 Since the larvae are the most abundant stages of development, changes in survival likely are of most importance during this phase of development.

 Temperature and salinity have little effect on the survival of crown-of-thorns larvae.
 However, abundance and species of the particular component of phytoplankton (unicellular flagellates) on which the larvae feed has a profound effect on survival and rate of growth.
 The abundance of phytoplankton cells is especially important.
 As autotrophs, phytoplankton abundance is strongly influenced by the concentration of inorganic nutrients, such as nitrogenous compounds.

-Birkeland had observed a correlation between the abundance of crown-of-thorns on reefs adjacent to land masses.
+Charles Birkeland had observed a correlation between the abundance of crown-of-thorns on reefs adjacent to land masses.
 These occurred on mainland islands as distinct from coral atolls about three years after heavy rainfall that followed a period of drought.
 He suggested that runoff from such heavy rainfall may stimulate phytoplankton blooms of sufficient size to produce enough food for the larvae of A. planci through input of nutrients.

-Combining Birkeland observations with the influence of inorganic nutrients on survival of the starfish larvae in experimental studies gave support for a mechanism for starfish outbreaks:
+Combining Birkeland's observations with the influence of inorganic nutrients on survival of the starfish larvae in experimental studies gave support for a mechanism for starfish outbreaks: